Use of Cryptography in Malware Obfuscation: Environmental Keying

 \section{Environmental Keying}

 While the obfuscated malware construction in Section~\ref{sub:construct} is not useful (according to our definition), variants of it have appeared in theory and practice.
 On the one extreme, we have the cryptographic key uniformly at random selected from a key space, which means that the decryption routine cannot be run in feasible time, by the malware as well as the detector.
 On the other extreme, the malware writer could provide the key within the obfuscated program.
 However, under our model, this technique is not secure, as it is a matter of time before some detector will be able to detect keys.\footnote{This is one of the reasons why XOR-based obfuscation techniques are easily detected and de-obfuscated by common program analysis tools.} In between these two extremes we have a spectrum of difficulties: \begin{enumerate} \item Use of a random cryptographic key so that the KeyFinder routine just takes long enough to evade dynamic analysis~\cite{oxpat}.
 This means use of smaller key-sizes than is considered cryptographically secure.
 This also includes use of other time-consuming options, e.g., hashing multiple times~\cite{oxpat}.
 However, for the obfuscated malware to be useful, the KeyFinder should output the key in feasible time.
-Hence, this technique does not evade detection as the correct key will be found on all machines (the obfuscated malware is functionally equivalent). \item Instead of embedding it in the hash, the key can be retrieved from an external source, e.g., a server~\cite{oxpat, hash-cond, prac-mal-analysis}.
-However, the link to the server itself may disclose maliciousness, e.g., a known malicious domain.
+Hence, this technique does not evade detection as the correct key will be found on all machines (the obfuscated malware is functionally equivalent). \item Instead of embedding it in the hash, the key can be retrieved from an external source, e.g., a server~\cite{oxpat, hash-cond, prac-mal-analysis}. {Note that in this case a hash function is not used at all.} However, the link to the server itself may disclose maliciousness, e.g., a known malicious domain.
 On the other hand, there are examples of malware who retrieve keys from trusted hosts, such as GitHub, Dropbox, and Google Docs, thus evading such reputation-based detection~\cite{cisco-2018, anomali-rise, sean-sophos}).
 Furthermore, a growing trend in malware is communicating over TLS/SSL with remote command-and-control hosts~\cite{anomali-rise}.
 Encrypted communication could also be used to download part of the malware hosted on mainstream cloud platforms, such as GitHub, which may not raise suspicion~\cite{sean-sophos}.
-However, if a trusted host is used to host the key and the key is communicated to the malware via an encrypted channel, the detector will still be able to label the program as malware using dynamic analysis, as it will fetch the key on any machine.
+However, if a trusted host is used to host the key and the key is communicated to the malware via an encrypted channel, the detector will still be able to label the program as malware using dynamic analysis, as it will fetch the key on any machine. {We also note that it is still possible to detect malicious intent even if the traffic is encrypted by using machine learning algorithms trained on features extracted from encrypted benign and malware traffic such as the size of the network flow~\cite{shekhawat2019encryptedmaltraffic}}.
 Thus, such techniques only delay the inevitable. \item By far the most resilient technique is environmental keying~\cite{riordan-environ}.
 Instead of brute-forcing the key, the program constructs the key from the environment variables (e.g., user name).
 The main point being that the malware would run (after a mini-bruteforce search) on target computers (whose environment variable values are known beforehand).
 However, on non-target machines, the KeyFinder routine may not terminate as the environment variables never take on the pre-determined values ``hidden'' within the hash digest. \end{enumerate}